Bible translations into Breton

 Jean-François Le Gonidec translated the Bible into Breton language.
 After the Catholic Church refused its publication it was eventually published in 1827 under the auspices of the British and Foreign Bible Society, who had been lobbied to support Le Gonidec by the champion of Welsh language publications, Thomas Price (known as "Carnhuanawc").
 The resulting "Protestant" translation was placed on the Index of Banned Books by the Catholic Church.

 The Old Testament of Le Gonideg was edited after his death by Editions Prud'hommes (Saint-Brieuc), printer of the Diocese of Saint-Brieuc, in 1866.

 A contemporary translation of the Old Testament is Testamant Kozh, 5 volumes, translated from Hebrew into Breton by Pierre Le Gall and Job Lec'hvien.
 Editions An Tour-Tan (1980–1986).

+In June 2025, the diocese of Vannes (Brittany) published a new website containing the entire Bible translated into Breton language, the result of the work of around ten priests over several decades.

 New Testament

-There are several translations of the New Testament in Breton language.
+There are several translations of the New Testament in the Breton language.